lorey/mlscraper/README.rst

 .. code:: python

-    from mlscraper import MultiItemScraper
+    from mlscraper import RuleBasedSingleItemScraper
-    from mlscraper.training import MultiItemPageSample
+    from mlscraper.training import SingleItemPageSample

     # the items found on the training page
-    items = [
+    targets = [
-        {"title": "One great result!", "description": "Some description"}, {"title": "Another great result!", "description": "Another description"}, {"title": "Result to be found", "description": "Description to crawl"}, ]
+        "https://test.com/article/1": {"title": "One great result!", "description": "Some description"}, "https://test.com/article/2": {"title": "Another great result!", "description": "Another description"}, "https://test.com/article/3": {"title": "Result to be found", "description": "Description to crawl"}, ]

+    # fetch html and create samples
+    samples = [SingleItemPageSample(requests.get(url).content, targets[url]) for url in targets]

     # training the scraper with the items
-    sample = MultiItemPageSample(html, items)
     scraper = MultiItemScraper.build([sample])

-    scraper.scrape(html)  # will produce the items above scraper.scrape(new_html)  # will apply the learned rules and extract new items
+    # apply the learned rules and extract new item automatically
+    result = scraper.scrape(requests.get('https://test.com/article/4'))

+    print(result)
+    # results in something like:
+    # {'title': 'Article four', 'description': 'Scraped automatically'}

-You can find working scrapers in the `examples folder`_.
+You can find working scrapers like a stackoverflow and a quotes scraper in the `examples folder`_.

 .. _`examples folder`: examples/